LucasionGS/hypr-winview/README.md

-# hyprexpo
+# winview

-This repository contains the hyprexpo plugin for Hyprland - an expo-like workspace overview.
+This repository contains the winview plugin for Windows - a window overview utility.

 # Plugin list
- - hyprexpo -> adds an expo-like workspace overview
+ - winview -> adds a window overview utility

 # Install
 > [!IMPORTANT]